ianebeckett/csce-606-project-1/docs/design.md

 - Third-party API, such as OpenAI: potentially stronger models and no local setup, but usage fees and network/API-key dependencies.
-- Local LLM, such as Qwen3.5-0.8B: no per-call fee, can work offline, and small models can run on CPU, but local setup, speed, and output quality need testing.
+- Local LLM, such as Qwen3.5-0.8B: no per-call fee, can work offline, and small models can run on CPU, but local setup, speed, and output quality need testing to prove it works.

 We plan to use local Qwen; its exact setup will be designed with the LLM feature.